spacetelescope/spacekit/docker/README.md

 # Spacekit Dashboard

 Before launching the dashboard, you'll need to set some configuration options for the project/datasets you want to load.
-The simplest route is to use the default configuration, which loads the 3 latest datasets from the spacekit package.
-There are some templates in `spacekit/docker/images/dashboard_image/envs`.
-Feel free to add a new folder in "envs" directory and create custom settings.
+Copy variables into the empty `.env` file located in `docker/images/dashboard_image` - use one of the templates (`spacekit/docker/images/dashboard_image/templates`) and customize further as desired.

 ## Configuration options

-1. "APP"

-There are currently only two options for "APP": "cal" for CALCLOUD and "svm" for Single Visit Mosaics.
+"APP": There are currently only two options for "APP": "cal" for CALCLOUD and "svm" for Single Visit Mosaics.

-2. "SRC","COLLECTION", and "PFX"
+"SRC","COLLECTION", and "PFX"

 The default source:collection is the spacekit package ("pkg") and the "calcloud" datasets.